padzak/shop/README.md

 ## Checkout

-1. Add links to products in checkout (redirect to product page from checkout)
+1. Add links to products in shipping.js (redirect to product page from checkout)

 ### shipping input

-1. Fix grid display in checkout.module.scss
+1. Fix grid display in checkout.module.scss (shipping.js)
 2. Add indication that specific fields are required
 3. Check if all the shipping data is properly pushed to the database - address1 and address2 are not pushed (state?)
 4. Why lessons with shipping input (no. ~100-108) have address field in user objects in the database?
 (I settled for addresses and don't know why)